Category Two Budgets

 Small school district example: A school district consists of three schools – one school with 50 students, one school with 100 students, and one school with 200 students.
 This school district can calculate its C2 budget as $25,000 + $25,000 + $33,400 = $83,400, because the first and second schools would be eligible for the funding floor.

 Small library system example: A library system consists of a bookmobile, a library branch with 4,000 square feet, and a library branch with 7,500 square feet.
 This library system could calculate its C2 budget as $25,000 + $25,000 + $33,750 = $83,750, because the bookmobile and the smaller library branch would be eligible for the funding floor.
+If a library in that system is a Tribal library, the funding floor calculation would include $55,000 for each Tribal library and $25,000 for each non-Tribal library.

-Student Estimate for Buildings Under Construction
+Estimates for Buildings Under Construction

 Large school districts cannot estimate the number of students for buildings under construction; however, independent schools with their own entity-level budgets and small school districts (10 child entities or less who report C2 enrollment at a school level) can estimate student counts for a new school while construction is underway.
-If the school overestimates, it must return to USAC any funding received in excess of the amount it was entitled to based on the actual enrollment by the end of the next funding year.
+If the school overestimates, it must return to USAC any funding received in excess of the amount it was entitled to, based on the actual enrollment by the end of the next funding year.

 Option to Adjust C2 Budget

 If the total student count or square footage changes during the five-year funding cycle, applicants may request a C2 budget recalculation, but are not required to do so.
 This is referred to as a “replacement C2 budget” request.
-However, if an applicant does not request a recalculation, the C2 budget student count for the school district or the C2 budget library square footage for the library system remains fixed throughout the cycle.
+However, if an applicant does not request a recalculation, the C2 budget student count for the school district or the C2 budget library square footage for the library system remains fixed throughout the five-year cycle.
 Replacement C2 budgets can be requested during the EPC administrative window and during the FCC Form 471 filing window (up until the budgeted entity’s first C2 FCC Form 471 for that funding year is certified).

 For step-by-step filing guidance on the FCC Form 471, watch the “Request a C2 Replacement Budget” video.